220111/glide-support-engineer-interview/documentation.md

 - **Description**: "The system accepted 'XX' as a valid state code."
 - **Impact**: Address verification issues for banking communications

+> No validation on the state field

+> Solution: Update validation to match an enum of all state codes

 **Ticket VAL-204: Phone Number Format**

 - **Reporter**: John Smith